mfarda/mjsr/README.md

    - Check that wordlist file exists and is readable
    - Verify target URLs are accessible
    - Adjust `--fuzz-threads` and `--fuzz-timeout` for network conditions

+6. **GitHub reconnaissance errors**:
+   - Ensure TruffleHog and GitLeaks are installed and in PATH
+   - Check GitHub API rate limits (use token for higher limits)
+   - Verify target names are valid GitHub organizations/users
+   - Ensure sufficient disk space for repository cloning

 **Debug Mode:**
 Enable debug logging by setting the log level in the Logger class.